The Life and Times of George Samworth Sen. - Foundation of Greatness! Eben van Tonder 3 September 2021

 – “The Bench fined defendant 10s and cost.”

-The Back Story – Curtesy of Kieron McMahon**
+The Back Story – Courtesy of Kieron McMahon**

-If the fact that George Samworth had a servant and lived in a comfortable dwelling in Birmingham are signs that he was a well-off pig trader, more information came to light which confirms this and gives us remarkable insight into the man he was, his character and abilities and the environment where George Samworth, his son, grew up in.
+Let’s leave the details of the court case aside for a moment and reflect on the fact that George Samworth was a pig dealer, had a servant and lived in a comfortable dwelling in Birmingham.
+More information came to light which confirms this and gives us remarkable insight into the man, his character and abilities and the environment where George Samworth, his son and father of the Samworth Brothers grew up in.
 It comes to us in the form of the back story to the events described in the newspaper article above, courtesy of Kieron McMahon, a world-class blogger from England and his site, Midlands Pubs, Birmingham.

 Old Pig Market, Bordesley St & Allison St, courtesy of Google Earth.